4.5. Raytracer¶

 RT.HURB_FACTOR = 2.3

-Additional information concerning this factor is provided in Section 5.3.5.
+Additional information concerning this factor are provided in Section 5.3.5.